barotjay998/ToneCheck/README.md

 # ToneCheck Frontend
-### Unveiling the Impact of Privacy Policy Language
+### Unveiling the Impact of Dialects in Privacy Policy

 ## Project Overview